hyperreality/hyperreality.github.com/_posts/2026-03-05-mrbeast-puzzles.md

  * This leads to 9 separate groups of triplets chained together
  * Plotting the geodesic lines makes letters and numbers visually appear

 The difficulty was that few of the Stage 2 locations were located perfectly between Stage 1 locations on geodesic lines, and several correct answers turned out to be way off (up to 20km).
 We also didn't have precise co-ordinates for all the locations.
-Many players were using vibe-coded scripts to try to find chains of correct location triplets by closest match, however due to the large tolerances and fact that many triplets didn't chain, this didn't work too well.
+Many players used vibe-coded scripts to try to find chains of correct location triplets by closest match, however due to the large tolerances and fact that many triplets didn't chain, this didn't work too well.

 The biggest breakthrough was realising that the first letters of the 12-letter words anagrammed to `NUMBERS FOR THIS HALF WOULD SMELL AS SWEET AS ONE`.
 We believe we were one of the first teams to notice this, when we saw that the first letters followed a really nice frequency distribution.
 This anagram then locked in an order for most of the Stage 2 locations.

-It was only through a manual process of working through the anagram and map simultaneously (and getting help from someone called formerlycharles) that we eventually figured the full puzzle out.
+It was only through a manual process of working through the anagram and map simultaneously that we eventually figured out the full puzzle.
 Most notably, `NUMBERS` corresponded with a clear "R" drawn on the map in North America which also seemed a valid start for "Rose" which the anagram phrase referenced, from Romeo and Juliet.

 Plotting the lines gave the following (not 100% accurate but close enough):